loicsikidi/google-auth-plugins-library-python/README.md

 Common reason is that the latter is not a priority in the SDK's roadmap.

-⚠️ **This project doesn't want or plan to replace the official SDK but rather to be a space for experimentation providing beta features (*because security does have to wait*).**
+⚠️ **This project doesn't want or plan to replace the official SDK but rather to be a space for experimentation providing beta features (*because security doesn't have to wait*).**

 I hope that the features available in this repo will be integrated in the official library for the common good.